twanvl/sts-exporter/README.md

 ## Changing the export format

 The exporter uses JTwig, and it is very easy to write your own templates.
-See [the cardlist html template](src/main/resources/templates/cardlist.html.twig) for an example.
+See [the cardlist markdown template](src/main/resources/templates/cards.html.md) for an example.
 Changing the template currently requires the mod to be recompiled, but if there is demand for it this could easily be changed.

 ## Installation ##
 1. [Download `ModTheSpire.jar`](https://github.com/kiooeht/ModTheSpire/releases)